Multispectral Palmprint Recognition Using a Hybrid Feature

-The Discrete Wavelet Transform (DWT) is used in a variety of signal processing applications, such as video compression \cite{21}, Internet communications compression \cite{22} and object recognition \cite{23}.
-Unlike the Fourier transform, whose basic functions are sinusoids, wavelet transform is based on small waves, called wavelets, of varying frequency and limited duration\cite{24}.
-This transform is discrete in time and scale.
-In other words, the DWT coefficients may have real floating point values, but the time and scale values used to index these coefficients are integers.
-DWT can efficiently represent some signals, especially ones that have localized changes.
-Consider the example of representing a unit impulse function with the Fourier transform, which needs an infinite amount of terms because we are trying to represent a single quick change with sum of sinusoids.
-However, the wavelet transform can represent this short-term signal with only a few terms \cite{24}.
+The discrete wavelet transform (DWT) is used in a variety of signal processing applications, such as video compression \cite{jpeg}, image denoising \cite{denoise}, image inpainting \cite{inpaint}, etc. Unlike Fourier transform, whose basis functions are sinusoids, wavelet transform is based on small waves, called wavelets, of varying frequency frequencies and limited durations.
+DWT can efficiently represent various signals, especially the ones that contain localized changes.